metacommunities/metacommunities/analysis/log.md

  - no way to aggregate, accommodate or articulate full variety, balance and disparity, all of which can be quantified ...

+## Fri Mar 11 10:17:34 GMT 2016
+- got a bit distracted in doing a mini-analysis of repos with null language. so many of them. wrote a minianalysis -- repo_language/null_language_repos.rmd -- has it.
+There are some crazy figures there -- only 15 million repos?
+11 million have no language?
+20% of all events go into these ...